Bigraded notions of formality and Aeppli-Bott-Chern-Massey products: Introduction

 \subsection{Acknowledgements}

-This research was supported through the ``Research in Pairs'' program at the Mathematisches Forschungsinstitut Oberwolfach in 2021.
+This research was supported through the ``Research in Pairs'' program at the Mathematisches Forschungsinstitut Oberwolfach in December 2021.
 We thank the MFO for the excellent working conditions provided there.
-The first named author would likewise thank the Max Planck Institute for Mathematics for its hospitality.
-We are grateful to Joana Cirici for hosting us at the Institut de Matemàtica, Universitat de Barcelona, where the final phases of this work were undertaken.
-We thank her and Scott Wilson for many useful discussions and comments that improved the presentation of the material.
-We further thank Michael Albanese and Leo Zoller for stimulating conversations, and Nicoletta Tardini for pointing us to \cite{Ta17}.
+The first named author would likewise thank the Max Planck Institute for Mathematics.
+We are grateful to the Institut de Matemàtica, Universitat de Barcelona, and to the City University of New York Graduate Center for their generous hospitality; we thank Joana Cirici and Scott Wilson for many useful discussions and comments.
+We further thank Michael Albanese, John Morgan, Dennis Sullivan, and Leopold Zoller for stimulating conversations, and the anonymous referees for their helpful comments.